 Development of Sound Intolerance

-- Does your child wake up crying?
+- Ear Pain-is your child tugging on their ear?
+Waking up crying?

-Unknown Food Allergies or Intolerances Cause:
+Unknown Food Allergies Cause:

 - Inflamation of the Eustachian Tubes